 Yerkes straightened up and brushed off his sleeve.
 "You know. . .I should have little trouble finding a new writer for 'Windy' if you feel that you are no longer up to the task," he added, as flatly as the continual ticking of his ticker tape machine.
 "That will be all, Emma."

-How many women were enchanted by the stories of his eyes, of his piracy even, in the press?
+How many women were enchanted by the stories of Yerkes' eyes, of his piracy even, in the press?
 Of course, the women at Hull House had talked to that editor about the stories that he couldn't print: women maimed, driven to suicide. . .
 Emma had heard those stories from Florence Kelley, but she had written some of it off to envy.
 Poor people with hum-drum lives, wishing ill to the rich.
-She couldn't believe those things of Yerkes. . .Now, looking into his eyes, she believed he WAS capable of all the things that Florence had related.
+She couldn't believe those things of Yerkes. . .Now, looking into his eyes, she believed he was capable of all the things that Florence had related.

 Still, people had rumors of some of Yerkes's criminality with young girls.
-But the worse he behaved, the more many of the women of Chicago admired him.
+The worse he behaved, the more many of the women of Chicago admired him.
 But those women had never seen his eyes full of spite as they were now.
 This morning Yerkes hadn't once looked at Emma in his bemused, appraising way.
 This was the look that Yerkes saved for Marshall Field and his clique when he told them he would plow them under.
 This was the flat yet threatening tone of voice that he saved for those he was about to destroy.
 Emma got up, unsteady on her feet.

 "I would like to see that next story tomorrow at seven," said Yerkes.